markwragg/markwragg.github.io/_pages/about-me.md

 - [Test-ActiveDirectory](https://github.com/markwragg/Test-ActiveDirectory) *-- a set of Pester tests for validating the health of a deployment of Active Directory.*
 - [PowerShell-SlackBot](https://github.com/markwragg/Powershell-SlackBot) *-- a PowerShell module for hosting a chat bot for Slack using PowerShell and TCP Sockets.
 The chat bot can then be configured to listen to and respond to specific messages and run PowerShell commands that are initiated from within a chat window.*

+If you have any other burning questions about me, feel free to get in touch! :)